crabcanon/3d-city-model/README.md

 ## Getting Started

-- Run `npm install` in your folder where you put this code package
+- Fork and clone this repo
-- Run `bower install` in your folder where you put this code package to install pre-defined bower dependencies
+- Run `npm install && bower install`
 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies
 - Run `gulp serve:test` to run the tests in the browser